Kristinita/KristinitaPelican/content/Pages/About-for-developers.md

 <a id="Unsupported"></a>
 # Unsupported

-Developer of this site doesn't support:
+Developer of this site doesn’t support:

 <!-- [FIXME] Fuck old browser -->